MicrosoftDocs/architecture-center/docs/reference-architectures/sharepoint/index.md

 ## Security considerations

 The domain-level service accounts used to run SharePoint Server 2016 require Windows Server AD domain controllers for domain-join and authentication processes.
 Azure Active Directory Domain Services can't be used for this purpose.
-To extend the security model of this architecture, you can insert a perimeter network (also known as DMZ) and make sure that the Windows Server AD domain has a trust relationship with the forest.
-For more information, see [Create an AD DS resource forest in Azure][adds-forest-ra].
+To extend the Windows Server AD identity infrastructure already in place in the intranet, this architecture uses two Windows Server AD replica domain controllers of an existing on-premises Windows Server AD forest.

 In addition, it's always wise to plan for security hardening.
 Other recommendations include: